carlos4242/aa_test/CotswoldCast/README.md

 - vertical scrolling for each day? or some kind of tabs to switch days?

+### Todo/incomplete

+- The json parsing was tricky on one bit.
+I realised it would waste too much time and wasn't essential to demonstrate my coding skills so I postponed that work.

 ### Future work

 If you wanted to flesh this out, further work might be: